olacabs/jackhammer/README.md

 * Users and Roles management giving greater control
 * Configurable severity levels on list of findings across the applications
 * Built-in vulnerability status progression
-* Easy to use filters to review targetted sets from tons of vulnerabilities
+* Easy to use filters to review targeted sets from tons of vulnerabilities
 * Asynchronous scanning (via sidekiq) that scale
 * Seamless Vulnerability Management
 * Track statistics and graph security trends in your applications